06 Jun Top things to do in Rome, Italy

 The beauty of Rome is deeply ingrained in its architecture which is not just limited to the ancient buildings.
 Inspired by them, Romans have taken the same architectural style and have built malls, shopping complexes, restaurants, and houses around it.

 Table of Contents

 Why Should You Visit Rome?

-I would say because Rome is filled with art, history and great food at every corner.
-And although its one of the biggest in Europe, Rome has a slow-paced life compared to others.
+I would say because Rome has art, history and great food at every corner.
+And although it’s one of the biggest in Europe, Rome has a slow-paced life compared to others.
 Sometimes life in Rome may appear like a permanent vacation with work and life given equal importance.

 Also known for Dolce Vita – “Sweet Life” or “Good Life”, it is very common to see people leave work at relaxed timings.
 They spend the evening at a bar with friends and family to enjoy an evening drink.